[title]

 2) Don’t carry around open containers.

-The cops probably know that the soccer mom thermos you’re clutching doesn’t contain coffee, but it’s much less conspicuous than flagrantly taking a swig straight from the bottle.
+The cops probably know that those Stanley cups you’re clutching don't contain coffee.
+But, hey, it’s much less conspicuous than flagrantly taking a swig straight from the bottle.

 3) If you want to party at an Irish pub, be ready to arrive as soon as the doors open and stay all day.

 Most places almost immediately reach capacity, and you don’t want to spend your St. Paddy’s Day waiting in line, staring longingly through the windows.
-Instead, plan ahead and pick a place to hunker down and plan to drink your Guinness in one location only.
+Instead, plan ahead and pick a single place to hunker down and drink your Guinness.

 4) Don’t fight with the bouncer.